 The friendly, information-rich email reminded me why I had signed up for the service.

 Want more marketing strategies for the free trial?
-Register here to listen to a chapter on free trial strategies from the audiobook of Subscription Marketing.
+Listen to a chapter on free trial strategies from my Subscription Marketing audiobook.